esm-dev/esm-vscode/README.md

 ## Using Import Maps

-This extension respects `importmap` script tag in the `index.html` of your project root.
+This extension respects `importmap` script tag in `index.html` files of your project.
 With [import maps](https://github.com/WICG/import-maps), you can use "bare import specifiers", such as `import React from "react"`, to work.

 ```html
 <!-- index.html -->